FPEdit: Robust LLM Fingerprinting through Localized Parameter Editing

 \section{Conclusion}

 In this work, we introduce FPEdit, a novel knowledge editing based framework for robust LLM fingerprinting.
-FPEdit injects natural language fingerprints that are indistinguishable from genuine user inputs and resilient against a wide range of downstream scenarios.
-Our comprehensive experimental analysis demonstrates that FPEdit substantially outperforms conventional supervised fine-tuning methods by maintaining high fingerprint success rates while preserving model performance.
+FPEdit injects natural language fingerprints that better resemble genuine user inputs and remain resilient across a wide range of evaluated downstream scenarios.
+Our experimental analysis shows that FPEdit outperforms conventional supervised fine-tuning methods by maintaining high fingerprint success rates while preserving model performance.
 These results underscore the potential of targeted parameter modification for intellectual property protection in large language models.
 Future work will explore further optimization of the knowledge editing process and extend our framework to additional architectures and adaptation strategies.